luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/03/01-biomorphs.md

 ![Cloud Skate](./PNG/cloud-skate.png)

 Cloud skates are exotic, specialized biomorph designs that push the edge of what is possible.
-They are designed to survive in the atmospheres of ice giants and gas giants, such as Uranus and Jupiter.
+They are designed to survive in the atmospheres of ice giants and gas giants, such as Uranus and Saturn.
 These morphs are shaped roughly like a tailless stingray with a pair of slender arms.
 They can soar among the clouds for months on end, their swim bladders providing neutral buoyancy in dense atmospheres, preventing them from sinking below a safe depth.

 <!-- CLEANED blockquote class="indent stat-list" -->